 $295 USD per person for a small-group tour

 $375 USD per person for a private tour (for a group size of 2-6 people)

 For larger groups, please contact us for a customized price proposal.

-• This is a small group tour (which means minimum of two guests and maximum of six guests), but it can also be booked as a private tour
+• Can be booked as a small-group tour (which means minimum of two guests and maximum of six guests) or a private tour

 • Visits to several sites of Jewish significance